Rock-100/FaceKit/README.md

 # Real-Time Rotation-Invariant Face Detection with Progressive Calibration Networks

-Progressive Calibration Networks (PCN) is an accurate rotation-invariant face detector running at real-time speed on CPU, published in CVPR 2018.
+Progressive Calibration Networks (PCN) is an accurate rotation-invariant face detector running at real-time speed on CPU.
 This is a binary library for PCN (the networks in FastPCN is smaller than PCN).
 In this implementation, we don't use network quantization or compression, and the program runs on CPU with a single thread.

 ### Results